NUS-CG3207/labs/docs/manuals/02/lab_02.md

 *   Make sure that the align directive in the assembly programme is set according to the sizes of the various segments.
 The size of a data segment affects the next segment alignment and address.
 Keep in mind that large memory sizes can cause synthesis times to be longer, esp if not using synch read (block RAM)
 *   There is no requirement that you should use all the peripherals supported by the Wrapper.
 As long as your demo is convincing, it is fine to use only a limited set of peripherals (say, LEDs and DIP switches \- at least one input and one output).
 [RISC-V Memory Map](../Lab_1/RV_Memory_Map.md) page has more details about the address and usage of the supported peripherals.
 *   You can add more peripherals (RGB LED, accelerometer, VGA display, etc.) to the Wrapper if you wish.
 The corresponding changes will also need to be done in the top-level .vhd and .xdc files.
 *   Learn how to use debugging options such as single stepping, breakpoints, running for a specified time, etc which can help tremendously.
 However, note that some options such as single stepping work a bit differently from conventional software debugging, due to the inherent parallel nature of HDLs, as well as the fact that non-blocking assignments do not have an instantaneous effect on the LHS.
-Some additional info is given in the Tips section, and there is a demo on this during the lab briefing.
+Some additional info is given in the Tips section, and there is a demo on this during the assignment briefing.

 ### RISC Programming Instructions